iOS In App Notification

 In-App Notifications

 The CleverTap SDK allows you to show In-App notifications to your users and it provides the capability to send in-app messages with images, GIFs, video, and audio.
-You can design in-app notifications right from the dashboard, without writing a single line of code.
+You can design In-App notifications right from the dashboard, without writing a single line of code.
 There is no code required for this feature.
-You can also do A/B testing on your in-apps.
+You can also do A/B testing on your In-Apps.

 InApp Notification Button onClick Callbacks